What is Base64? Encoding Explained Simply

 Many systems were designed to handle text only, not raw binary data.
 For example:

-- URLs — only support a limited set of characters.
-Binary data would break the URL structure.
+- URLs - only allow a limited character set safely.

-- HTML/CSS — are text formats.
-Embedding an image inline requires a text representation.
+- HTML/CSS - are text formats, so embedded assets need text representation.

-Base64 solves this by converting binary data into a safe text representation that these systems can handle without corruption or misinterpretation.
+Base64 solves this by turning binary data into a safe text representation that these systems can carry without corruption.

 How Base64 Encoding Works

-- Take the input data and read it as a stream of bytes (8 bits each)
+- Read the input as a stream of bytes, 8 bits each

 - Map each 6-bit group to a character from the Base64 alphabet

-The key insight: 3 bytes of input (24 bits) become 4 Base64 characters (24 bits).
-This is why Base64 always increases the data size by approximately 33%.
+The key idea is that 3 bytes of input become 4 Base64 characters.
+That is why Base64 increases size by about 33%.

 The Base64 Alphabet